-False affordance yield something else that is unexpected.
+False affordance yields something else that is unexpected.
 It’s like you are trying to turn on the light with your TV remote – or no action at all.
 Very often, you find a button that looks active but does nothing or a link that opens an ad instead of your desired webpage.

 False affordance is the missed out details in a design, like a broken link situation.
 One should be wary of any false affordances within the design if they can help it.
 It would be best if one doesn’t surprise the users without an endgame.

-If a UX Designer is designing something and they are not sure in terms of conveyance, the idea is to go back to the real-world for inspiration a starting point.
-Whether its good or not is not their decision.
+If a UX Designer is designing something and they are not sure in terms of conveyance, the idea is to go back to the real world for inspiration a starting point.
+Whether it’s good or not is not their decision.
 But including the metaphor that needs attention is up to them.

 Negative affordance indicates no affordance whatsoever.
 It’s when a button in the design looks inactive.
 Have you ever noticed the colour of a button turn grey?
 Well, it’s one of those moments.
 Now, here is the tricky part: the button might appear usable, even though it is not.
-If the button looks inactive, however, it is active, then it’s only low design.
+If the button looks inactive, but, it is active, then it’s only low design.
 At times the UX Designers want to indicate that you couldn’t do anything.
 They remain vigilant around negative affordances.

 Perceived affordance + example